How to dehydrate food is an

-If you would like to preserve fruits and vegetables from your garden or the produce from your local farmers market... then dehydrating food may be the right method for you!
+Whether you want to preserve fruits and vegetables from your garden or the produce from your local farmers market... dehydrating food is the right method for you!

 Drying removes the moisture from the food so bacteria, yeast and mold cannot grow and spoil the food.
 Drying also slows down the action of enzymes (naturally occurring substances which cause foods to ripen), but does not inactivate them.

-In drying, warm temperatures cause the moisture to evaporate.
-Low humidity allows moisture to move quickly from the food to the air.
+Warm temperatures cause the moisture to evaporate.
 Air current speeds up drying by moving the surrounding moist air away from the food.

 Because drying removes moisture, the food becomes smaller and lighter in weight.
 When the food is ready for use, the water is added back, and the food returns to its original shape.